 7Processor registers and outcome indicators.

 Memory view

 Memory

+The memory section build from the blue frame as in the next image:

+We have here two sections:

+Left list – with hex decimal values counter [in the current image – from 15 to 22 where in decimal is from 21 to 34]

+Right list – contains the memory value.
+The format of the memory value is [11111111] (0xFF), while 11111111 are 8 bits of the value and 0xFF contains 2digits of HEX DECIMAL value.

+The two list are joind so selection of one cell in one of the lists selects also the corresponding value in the second list.

+Activties that could be done on the lists – please go the Behaviour section.

 Instruction cpu

 Stack

-- Two windows (or frames) to display the computer's memory (256 bytes).
-This allows the student displayed at the same time the bottom of memory where your program into machine code, and in the other window another address range, which may have data or be the stack.
+- Some framesto display the computer's memory (256 bytes).
+This allows the student displayed at the same time the bottom of memory where the program into machine code is stored, and in the other window another address range, which may have data or be the stack.
 Both memory addresses and their contents are displayed in hexadecimal.
 It must be possible to modify the contents of a memory address.
 The way it is now does not quite like, but not if it is possible to make a memory location by clicking on its value and changing it is changed.

 Seven segment display